cantino/mcfly/README.md

 # McFly - fly through your shell history

+> NOTE: This open source project is pre-alpha.
+It works-- I'm using it every day-- but I haven't trained the prioritization linear perceptron yet because I'm still gathering training data, so the ordering is suboptimal.

 ## Features

 * Rebinds `CTRL-R` to bring up a full-screen reverse history search with very smart prioritization.